 They key to improving your credit score is checking your credit file.
 There are three main credit scoring agencies in the UK: Equifax, Experian, Callcredit.
 They may charge you to access their services, although it’s possible to get a free 30-day trial or to access of your credit file for free through other online providers.
 A paid for membership with one of the main credit agencies might offer you more up-to-date and in-depth information on your credit history.

-5. I will always have a high interest with a ‘bad credit mortgage’
+5. I will always have a high interest rate with a ‘bad credit mortgage’

 We have already debunked the myth that the credit rating does not change.
 Your credit rating will fluctuate over the course of your lifetime.